-Model Title Description Pros Cons 1 Centralised Elexon acts as the 'middle-man' for all SM tasks concerning any interactions across the MHHS TOM.
-Elexon will tag tasks for resolution to the relevant Market Participant in the SM System and will relay updates from them back to the request initiator.
-Users raise all requests through a single Service Desk.
-Similar approach to Faster Switching.
-Can easily understand health of end-to-end MHHS arrangements.
+\$ # Model Title Description Pros Cons Elexon acts as the 'middle-man' for all \$ tasks concerning an interactions across to MHHS TOM.
+Elexor will tag tasks for resolution to the relevant Market Centralised Participant in the S System and will relate updates from them back to the request initiator.
+Users raise requests through a single Service Des Similar approach to Faster Switching.
+My Can easily understand health of end-to-end MHHS arrangements.
 Less frequent closing of tickets or re-allocating to other Market Participants' Service Desks, due to being outside MHHS SM scope, as the scope of MHHS SM under this model is broader.
 One interface for users.
 Large level of overlap with other Market Participants' existing SM arrangements which will drive complexity and duplication of effort.
 Market Participants less able to act with agility in the resolution of local queries and incidents due to the requirement to report these through the central MHHS SM Portal.
 Large number of contractual agreements required between Elexon and other Market Participants to underlie SLAs.
 Likely to be more change to existing SLAs.
 MHHS SM involved and notified of requests not relevant to Elexon services.
 Higher ongoing MHHS SM overheads to resource larger SM Operations team to resolve larger number of incidents and service requests.
 In theory, slower resolution due to higher volume of hand-offs (many different parties involved).
 Highest complexity of triage and request assignment.
-2 Distributed Users to only raise requests through the MHHS Service Desk that have direct relevance to one of the Elexon services (this includes both new and old services which are all managed through a single Service Desk - DIP, LSS, CDCA, FAA etc.).
-Market Participants to resolve any queries that do not directly involve Elexon services between themselves without notifying MHHS SM.
+2 Distributed Users to only raise requests through th MHHS Service Dest that have direct relevance to one of the Elexon service (this includes both new and old service which are all manage through a single Service Desk - DIF LSS, CDCA, FAA etc.).
+Market Participants to resol any queries that d not directly involve Elexon services between themselve without notifying MHHS SM.
 Low level of overlap with other Market Participants' existing SM arrangements.
 Market Participants able to act with increased agility in the resolution of local queries and incidents (that are not related to the Elexon Central Services (ECS)) due to no requirement to report these through the central MHHS SM Portal.
 Smaller number of contractual agreements required between Elexon and other Market Participants to underlie SLAs.
 Likely to be less change to existing SLAs.
 MHHS SM only involved and notified of requests relevant to Elexon services.
 Reasonable ongoing MHHS SM overheads to resource moderate-sized SM Operations team to resolve medium number of incidents and service requests.
 In theory, quicker speed of resolution due to lower volume of hand-offs.
 Low complexity of triage and request assignment as all tickets should relate to an Elexon service.
 MHHS SM would not have visibility of health of MHHS services beyond their remit.
 More frequent closing of tickets or reallocating to other Market Participants' Service Desks where the root cause is found to be outside the scope of the MHHS SM.